soyart/webtools/artnoi.com/src/noob/vim/index.md

 # Vim cheat sheet for noobs

+> Note: I have since 2022 migrated from Vim and NeoVim to [Helix](https://helix-editor.com)

 This useless article will show you noobs how to use Normal mode and Insert mode in Vim so that you can get going.
 Note that this article is for Vim only and not `vi(1)`.

 ## Normal mode